-This abstract was reprinted from the original, which was published in Aquaculture and Fisheries Management, 23: 291-301, 1992
+This abstract was reprinted from the original, which was published in Aquaculture Research Vol. 23 Issue 3: pp. 291-301, 1992

 CRSP RESEARCH REPORTS are published as occasional papers by the Program Management Office, Pond Dynamics/Aquaculture Collaborative Research Support Program, Office of International Research and Development, Oregon State University, Snell Hall 400, Corvallis, Oregon 97331-1641 USA.
 The Pond Dynamics/Aquaculture CRSP is supported by the U.S. Agency for International Development under CRSP Grant No.: DAN-4023-G-SS-7066-00.